EddCBen/CDLL/README.md

   }
 ```
 This Loop will produce pairs of [1,3] shaped `Tensor<double>` tensors, representing the input and predicted output for the index of its maximum value.
-For `int EPOCOS = 5;`, the Training and Validation losses are recorded as follows:
+For `int EPOCHS = 5;`, the Training and Validation losses are recorded as follows:
 ```
  Epoch : 0
 Training Loss : 0.697526